open-quantum-safe/liboqs/tests/ct_tooling/README.md

 The summary file for each run includes the compiler path, compiler version, target architecture, and compilation flags used, followed by a pass/fail line for each algorithm tested.

-### Cathegorizing warnings and false positive handling
+### Categorizing warnings and false positive handling
 This framework does not directly differentiate between false positives and issues directly.
 It must be manually maintained by contributors, who carefully analyze the framework's output and label them.
 The label is for auditors.
 We assign "false positive" to a warning that is known not to be a security threat, and we store its suppression file in the corresponding file and subdirectory.
 We "raise an issue" about any other error, and we store the corresponding suppression file in the "issues" subdirectory.
 These can be found in `liboqs/tests/ct_tooling/tools/{valgrind_varlat, memsan}/{false_positives, issues}`.
 If you are unsure where your suppression file belongs, then save it to the "issues" subdirectory.

 The handling of false positives slightly differs between tools, with both using the output returned by the tool during execution to generate the final suppression files.
 This process is outlined in the READMEs within each tool's subdirectory.